Transfer of credits for communication and language studies

 If your previous degree (complete or incomplete) was pursued at the University of Helsinki, you can include the language and communication studies in your study plan in Sisu as follows:

-• If you cannot find the foreign language, second national language and native language courses that you have completed in the list of substituting courses, or the courses have already been incorporated into a module or degree, choose according to the language in question course “Studies included in a previous degree at the University of Helsinki” on the Substitutions tab of the course brochure and add the course to your study plan.
+• If you cannot find the foreign language, second national language and native language courses that you have completed in the list of substituting courses, or the courses have already been incorporated into a module or degree, choose according to the language in question course “Studies included in a previous degree at the University of Helsinki” on the Equivalences and substitutions tab of the course brochure and add the course to your study plan.
 After this, apply for substitution for this course with your prior studies.

 Listed below are the courses by language: